<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=345344538922740&amp;ev=PageView&amp;noscript=1">

 Co-founder and CEO of Eat App

-Imagine standing in line, craving the seasonal panzanella salad, only to hear the dreaded words: "86 the special."
-Whether you've dined out or worked in a restaurant, chances are you've encountered the term “86” shouted from the kitchen, signaling a dish is no longer available.
-If you've worked in hospitality, as a chef, line cook, or part of the front-of-house team, you've probably even used it yourself.
+Imagine standing in line, craving the seasonal panzanella salad, only to hear the dreaded words: “86 the special.”
+Whether you’ve dined out or worked in a restaurant, chances are you’ve heard “86” called out from the kitchen, signaling that a dish is no longer available.

-"86" is a term every restaurant worker, guest, and owner should know.
-Its origins may be a bit mysterious, but it’s long been a staple in the restaurant, bar, and hospitality world.
+“86” is a widely used term in the bar and restaurant industry, meaning an item is out of stock or that a customer should no longer be served.
+It’s a phrase every restaurant worker, guest, and owner should know.
+While its origins remain somewhat mysterious, “86” has long been a staple of the restaurant, bar, and broader hospitality world.

 What does the restaurant industry's 86 mean?

 It’s also possible that the necessary prep work for a dish wasn’t completed earlier in the day, making it impossible to serve.
-Regardless of the reason, "86" is a quick and effective way to communicate that a menu item is off the table.
+The verb form of '86' began to be used in the 1950s, initially meaning to refuse to serve a customer.
+Dictionaries define '86' as both a noun and a verb in the context of the hospitality industry.
+Regardless of the reason, “86” is a quick and effective way to communicate that a menu item is off the table.

 Restaurant 86 meaning